lewagon/dotfiles/04-Front-End/03-Bootstrap/suggestion-Accessibility/README.md

 ![Accessibility Tree](https://raw.githubusercontent.com/lewagon/fullstack-images/master/frontend/accessibility/accessibility-tree.svg?sanitize=true)

-Assistive technology kind of "understands" code, that the content is more than just text.
-It makes the difference between a heading and a link.
-For example, screens readers automatically create a page summary with all the headers.
-The users are be able to jump to a specific part of the content or to navigate through links only.
+Assistive technology kind of "understands" code, it knows that the content is more than just words.
+It reads the text and constantly adds some context.
+For example, a link labeled "Accessibility Principles" in VoiceOver for mac will be spoken out like this: "visited, link, Accessibility Principles / You are currently on a link, to click this link press Control-Option-Space".

 ![VoiceOver](https://raw.githubusercontent.com/lewagon/fullstack-images/master/frontend/accessibility/voiceover.png)